-The BERI Support Fund (BSF) is an independent 501(c)(3) public charity, and a supporting organization of BERI, making grants to charities in support of BERI’s mission.
+The BERI Support Fund (BSF) is an independent 501(c)(3) public charity, and a supporting organization of BERI, which makes grants to charities in support of BERI’s mission.
+BSF is currently inactive, as it is no longer needed to support BERI’s grants program.
+See http://existence.org/tallinn-grants-future/ for more information.

 ChairAndrew Critch (email) is currently a full-time research scientist in the EECS department at UC Berkeley, at Stuart Russell's Center for Human Compatible AI.
 He earned his PhD in mathematics at UC Berkeley studying applications of algebraic geometry to machine learning models.
 During that time, he cofounded the Center for Applied Rationality and SPARC.
 Andrew has been offered university faculty positions in mathematics, mathematical biosciences, and philosophy, worked as an algorithmic stock trader at Jane Street Capital's New York City office, and as a research fellow at the Machine Intelligence Research Institute.
 His current research interests include logical uncertainty, open source game theory, and avoiding arms race dynamics between nations and companies in AI development.
 Andrew first became interested in existential risk as a child, from reading popular writings by Stephen Hawking about cosmology and the future of humanity's ability to understand science.
 He decided to focus on existential risk professionally where he realized, as a result of meeting Anna Salamon in 2010, that he wouldn't be alone in making x-risk reduction his primary career ambition.